chkware/chkware.github.io/docs/setup/setup-cli-dev.md

 :::note

-Make sure to install the local package with `pipx` before Pypi release.
+Make sure to install the local package with `pipx` before PyPI release.

 :::